-McMahon Pairing is a method of pairing players in a tournament.
+McMahon Pairing is a TournamentFormat, i.e. a method of pairing players in a tournament.
 Developed by Lee McMahon and Bob Ryder in the 1960's as a club ladder system, its advantage over Swiss Pairing is that it avoids the problem of severely unbalanced pairings in early rounds.
 McMahon pairing generalizes Swiss Pairing by assigning different initial scores to various players.
 McMahon pairing has become the default choice for amateur Go tournaments in Europe and America.
+It was also introduced to the World Amateur Go Championship in 2015.
 (Chess tournaments still use the Swiss system.)

 |Table of contents|